shiftinv/xssproxy/README.md

   -d, --debug           set logging level to debug (default: False) -t TIMEOUT, --timeout TIMEOUT
-                        proxy request timeout (set to 0 to disable) (default: 0)
+                        proxy request timeout (set to 0 to disable) (default: 0) -f HEADER, --forward_header HEADER
+                        names of request headers that will be forwarded by the proxy (in addition to "Content-Type") (default: [])
 ```